Lansoweb/LosI18n/README.md

 This middleware provides list of Languages, Countries and Regions translated to all languages.

 ## Requirements
-PHP 7.1+ and any container-interopt compatible project.
+PHP 7.4 | 8.0 and any container-interopt compatible project.

-## Instalation
+## Installation
 ```
 composer require los/losi18n
 ```